FAGOR IP400B - Cooker

 • Pacemaker wearers should consult their doctor before using this appliance.

-1. The pan base must be made of a
+1. The pan base must be made of a magnetic material.

-ceramic, aluminium, copper and other non-magnetic substances cannot be used.
+2. Pans made of materials such as glass, ceramic, aluminium, copper and other non-magnetic substances cannot be used.

-3. The pan base must be flat, and its
+3. The pan base must be flat, and its diameter must be between 12 and 26 cm.

-• Turn on the induction hotplate by pressing the button (6).
+• Turn on the induction hotplate by pressing the ① button (6).
 The induction hotplate automatically detects, whether the cookware located on the hotplate is suitable for induction cooking.

 • If the correct type of cookware is located on the hotplate, the induction hotplate will start cooking at the preset power level of 6.
 "P-6" will appear on the display.

-• If you remove the cookware from the induction hotplate, or if unsuitable cookware is placed on the induction hotplate, the display will show an error message “E1” and a sound will be made.
+• If you remove the cookware from the induction hotplate, or if unsuitable cookware is placed on the induction hotplate, the display will show an error message "E1" and a sound will be made.
 After 60 seconds the hotplate will switch to the stand-by mode.
-SETTING THE POWER LEVEL (8)

-• When the induction hotplate is turned on, the power level is automatically set to 6.
-“P-6” will appear on the display.
+- When the induction hotplate is turned on, the power level is automatically set to 6.
+"P-6" will appear on the display.
 Using the control dial (4) select the desired power level in the range P1–P10 (200–2000 W/h).
-When selecting the desired power level the value will ash on the display.
-After13 the selection has been made the value will stop ashing on the display.

-• If the display is in the temperature display mode (9) or in the automatic shut off timer mode (10), rst use the Menu button (7) to switch the display to the power level display mode (8) and then set the desired power level.
+• If the display is in the temperature display mode (9) or in the automatic shut off timer mode (10), first use the Menu button (7) to switch the display to the power level display mode (8) and then set the desired power level.

-• If during cooking you again use the Menu button to switch to the power level display mode, the value “P-6” will appear on the display.
-SETTING THE TEMPERATURE (9)
+• If during cooking you again use the Menu button to switch to the power level display mode, the value "P-6" will appear on the display.

 • If during cooking you again use the Menu button (7) to switch to the temperature display mode, the value 140 °C will appear on the display.